ninglab/CTKG/Schema.md

-### Study and OutcomeGroup
+## Study-OutcomeGroup relation

-There are 22,272 edges between study and outcomegroup.
+There are 22,272 edges between nodes of study and nodes of outcomegroup.

 **id**: The format is "study::outcomegroup:XXX".